d1820/PostmanVariablesSample/readme.md

 [![](./documentation/PostmanVarRequest.jpg)](./documentation/PostmanVarRequest.jpg)

-If you no check the variables list it will show all the imported variables from GLOBAL, SHARED and USER
+If you now check the variables list it will show all the imported variables from GLOBAL, SHARED and USER

 [![](./documentation/PostmanVarsSetAfterRequest.jpg)](./documentation/PostmanVarsSetAfterRequest.jpg)